April 2026

 Start talking!

-Talking to children about their thoughts, feelings, and experiences helps their healthy growth and development.
+Talking to children about their thoughts, feelings, and experiences helps build positive relationships with your kids.
 When you talk to children openly about their day, you can learn about concerns or problems they are dealing with, help problem solve, and build their confidence for facing future difficulties.
-The more you talk, the easier it is when difficult topics come up!
+The more you talk, the more trust you build and the easier it is when difficult topics come up!

 How do you start conversations?
-Here are three tips.
+Here are four tips.

-- Set the stage.
-If your family creates a daily habit of checking in with each other, it will make difficult conversations easier.
+1. Make it a daily habit.
+Conversations are a social skill, the more you pratice it, the easier it is!
+If your family creates a daily habit of checking in with each other, it will make difficult conversations feel more natural.

 What if they don’t want to talk?